Tom-Gray/slack-avatar-cycler/README.md

 Update your slack avatar according to a schedule.

 ## Purpose
+Annoy your work colleagues by constantly cycling your avatar according to time of day.

-I have no actual use for this but I thought it might be interesting.
+I thought this might be interesting to write.

 ## Usage